Chinz/slate_apidocs/source/index.html.md

 A session represents a window of user's login with a Redfish service and contains details about the user and the user activity.
 You can run multiple sessions simultaneously on FODIM.

-FODIM offers Redfish SessionService interface for managing sessions and exposes APIs to achieve the following:
+The FODIM offers Redfish SessionService interface for managing sessions and exposes APIs to achieve the following:

 -   Fetching the SessionService root